-The school recognises that pupils at school with medical conditions should be properly supported so that they can have full access to education, including educational visits and physical education.
+• The school recognises that pupils at school with medical conditions should be properly supported so that they can have full access to education, including educational visits and physical education.
 Some children with medical conditions may be disabled and where this is the case, the school will comply with its duties under the Equality Act 2010.

-Some pupils may also have SEN and may have an EHCP which brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed.
+•Some pupils may also have SEN and may have an EHCP which brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed.

-The school has most members of staff trained in Paediatric and General First Aid and, where appropriate, staff are trained in managing the medication and other treatments of pupils with medical conditions.
+•The school has most members of staff trained in Paediatric and General First Aid and, where appropriate, staff are trained in managing the medication and other treatments of pupils with medical conditions.
 See the school policy for supporting Pupils with Medical Conditions for more detailed information.

-www.sendgateway.org.uk
+•The school follows guidance published by the DfE which can be found at www.sendgateway.org.uk